i30817/rhdndat/README.rst

 optional arguments:
   -h, --help      show this help message and exit
+  -o output-file  ouput file, if ommited writes to stdout -m merge-file   merge non-overriden entries from this source file
+                  to override a entry, a new entry must list the same romhacking urls as the older entry

-  -o output-file  ouput file, if ommited writes to stdout -d xml-file     forces to pick up the translations game names from the rom
+  -d xml-file     forces to pick up the translations game names from the rom
                   checksum in this file, if checksum not in xml, the program picks names from hack page